-A Bible course credit is required for each year a student attends CAK.
-It is an integral part of the Christian education.
-In every Bible course, students are expected to use the Bible as part of the curriculum.
+A Bible course credit is required for each school year (total of 4 credits).
+It is an integral part of Christian education at CAK.
+In every Bible course, students are expected to use an ESV Bible as part of the curriculum.

 This class for 9th grade provides an overview of the story arc of the Bible.